etsangsplk/cform/README.md

 ### Intrinsic function short names

-The YAML parser used to parse the YAML templates fails to parse correctly when using shortnames for the CloudFormation intrinsic functions i.e. when using the `!` symbol with the function name.
+The YAML parser fails to parse the templates correctly when the template contains CloudFormation intrinsic functions in their short form i.e. using the `!` character with the function name.
 Multi-line strings aren't parsed correctly in such cases as the YAML parser treats the `!` character to be special.

 Until this is resolved, use the `Fn::*` syntax.
 E.g. for specifying the